 Why you should know your Hearing Number

-Knowing your Hearing Number might also help you to feel empowered and more comfortable talking about your hearing with loved ones and health care professionals.
+If you know your Hearing Number, it can help you to become more comfortable talking about your hearing with loved ones and health care professionals.

-Mimi Hearing Test is a free digital hearing test app.
+Mimi Hearing Test App is a free digital hearing test app.
 The user-friendly test is easy to complete and is the perfect application if you want to monitor your hearing health.
-You will be guided through a hearing test and can perform it in the comfort of your own home.
-It takes just a few minutes, and can be done on a smartphone or tablet.
-After completing the test you will receive individualized results about your hearing.
+You can check your hearing number at home with an IPhone or iPad by downloading the Mimi Hearing Test App.
+In the Mimi app, choose the “Pure Tone Threshold Test.”

 Let (the) hearing wellbeing begin